AkshayJadhav96/Molecule-Generation/README.md

 ### Prerequisites

 - Python 3.8+: Ensure Python is installed on your system
 - UV: A Python package and dependency manager (similar to pip but faster).
-Install UV by following the instructions at [uv.rs](https://uv.rs)
+Install UV by following the instructions at [uv download link](https://docs.astral.sh/uv/getting-started/installation/)
 - Git: To clone the repository

 ### Installation Steps